11ty/eleventy-plugin-bundle/README.md

 Here’s a [real-world commit showing this in use on the `eleventy-base-blog` project](https://github.com/11ty/eleventy-base-blog/commit/c9595d8f42752fa72c66991c71f281ea960840c9?diff=split).

-### Add bundle code in a Markdown file in Eleventy
+### Example: Add bundle code in a Markdown file in Eleventy

 ```md
 # My Blog Post